BinitDOX/Manga-Colorizer/README.md

    - Click 'Advanced' and click 'Accept the risk and continue'. ('Proceed, unsafe' for Chrome)
    - You should now see 'Manga Colorizer is Up and Running!'
 1. Install https://addons.mozilla.org/en-US/firefox/addon/manga-colorizer/ extension on firefox.
-2. Open any manga on https://ww5.manganelo.tv/
+2. Open any manga on https://ww5.manganelo.tv/ or https://chapmanganelo.com/
 3. Right click the extension and select 'Always allow on...'
 (No need for Chrome)
 4. Click the extension and turn on cached panels, also input the server URL in the 'API Base-URL'.
 5. Click the 'Colorize' button, that should appear next to 'Next chapter'.